 This post is also available in: Deutsch (German)

-Leapfrog e.V. provided funding to the IT courses as well as technical expertise to the computer infrastructure and the training programmes.
-We have not only supported IT education, but also e-learning on hygiene measures, misuse of drugs, HIV/AIDS and family planning.
-Young women and mothers were a particular target group of our IT programme, because they usually have the poorest chances on the job markets.
+We have not only supported IT education, but also e-learning on hygiene measures, misuse of drugs, HIV/AIDS and familiy planning.
+Young women and mothers were a particular target group of our IT programme, because the usually have the poorest chances on the job markets.

-For advanced students, Leapfrog offered a train-the-trainer course to introduce into coding and designing websites by using open source.
-The following topics were covered by the train-the-trainers course:
+For the more advanced students, Leapfrog offered a train-the-trainer course to introduce into coding and enable participants to design simple websites and share their knowledge.

 - Scrum Basics